Financials

 If you take credit cards via Square or Pay Pal, you will need to show the fee taken out of the transaction.

-All of these will show up as operating expenses.
+All of these will show up as indirect costs.

 Everyone will need marketing in some way.
 Some of that may cost money.
 Be sure to update the bookkeeping for your operating expenses each week so you know how you are doing.